pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

   get ten points?
 This only makes sense if you’ve already made it so the computer sometimes misses!

-You could also experiment with changing the physics of the game, for
+You could experiment with changing the physics of the game, for
 example:

 * Add gravity, so the ball falls towards the bottom of the screen.